ChrisTheBaron/strava-ical/README.md

 # strava-ical

-Allows you to import your Strava activies into your Google calendar (or any calendar that supports ICAL).
+Allows users to import their Strava activies into any calendar that supports ICAL.

 [How to add to calendar](http://lmgtfy.com/?q=add+webcal+to+calendar).

 Uses a lot of the same code as [ury-ical](https://github.com/UniversityRadioYork/ury-ical).

-## Preparation

-- Get a Strava API key. [https://strava.github.io/api/#access](https://strava.github.io/api/#access)
-- Get your Strava athlete ID. _It's the number at the end of the URL when you visit your profile._
-- Copy `config.example.toml` to `config.toml`
-- Customise your calendar entry name and description in `config.toml` using the fields of [`strava.ActivitySummary`](https://github.com/strava/go.strava/blob/master/activities.go)
-- There is also a field available called `DistanceKm` which is rounded to 2dp.

 ## Running